tomhn0808/forensic_workstation_setup_windows/README.md

 ## Dependencies

 No other roles are required.
 However, Chocolatey must be accessible for installing packages.
+KAPE (Kroll Artifact Parser and Extractor) must be downloadable from http://kape.zip.

 ## Tags